MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### January 8th 2019

+### Knob Gags

+Knob gags.
+Dick gags.
+Ball gags.
+I wrote down the "curler" joke from yesterday, even though it was tortuous because I think it's important even to write down a glimmer of a gag.
+But at the same time I'd really like to write some other jokes.

+### Joke No. 4

+### You are what you eat

+They say that you are what you eat.
+Does that mean that Boris Johnson eats massive cocks?

+## January 7th 2019

+### Bringer No. 1 - Cavendish Arms Comedy Competition, "the Max Turner"

+Interesting to go a comedy competition.
+There was one stand-out act, who I'm sure I'll see again and catch his name next time - Nick someone.

+One thing that *is* clear about that competition is that getting on first is really bad.
+The first three or four acts really struggled.

+I'm on next week and I can see that what you need for that competition is a really tight set.
+Which is exactly what I don't have.

+### Joke No. 3

+### Curlers

+I have this friend who's into polyamoury.
+I rang her up last night on the off-chance she wanted to go out for a drink.

+She said "Oh I would do, but I just got the curlers in."

+I said "You mean you're doing your hair."

+She said "No that's what I call my boyfriends Jeff and Barry."

+I said "Why?"

+She said "Because they sweep me up and they've got huge stones."

 ## January 5th 2019

 ### Joke No. 2